 - In-person absentee voting is available in our office during office hours and during extended hours, as scheduled through 5:00 p.m. on the Saturday before the election.
 Prior to the November General and Special Elections, we offer in-person absentee voting at seven satellite voting locations throughout the county.

 - Your voted absentee ballot must be returned to the Office of Elections (not postmarked) by 7:00 p.m. on Election Day.

 - All polling places are wheelchair accessible.

-- Every polling place is equipped with touch screen voting machines, also known as direct recording electronic (DRE) machines.
-These touch screen machines are designed to provide voters with disabilities the ability to cast their votes unassisted.
+- Every polling place is equipped with ballot marking devices (Expressvotes), which are designed to provide voters with disabilities the opportunity to cast their vote unassisted.

-- Each touch screen voting machine is equipped with an audio headset that enables voters with visual impairments to cast a secret ballot without assistance.
+- Each ballot marking device is equipped with an audio headset that enables voters with visual impairments to cast a ballot without assistance.

-- Each polling place has a magnifying device available for voters who may have difficulty reading the paper or touch screen ballot.
-The touch screen voting machines are also equipped with a “zoom” function which allows the voter to view a larger presentation of the ballot.
+- Each polling place has a magnifying device available for voters who may have dificulty reading the electronically scanned ballot.